 Martin Bailey in an article in last month’s issue of the Art Newspaper proclaimed loudly “Archaeological sites in south Iraq have not been looted, say experts”.
 This month the Art Newspaper carried a further article on the subject by Martin Bailey who dryly notes “Our article generated considerable controversy, provoking strong reactions from both ends of the political spectrum”.

 In order to substantiate his earlier interpretation of the information, Bailey has now phoned Dr Abbas al-Husseini, former chairman of the Iraqi State Board of Antiquities now based in Al Qadisiyah University in Diwaniya who is characterised as the leading archaeologist in the country.
 Dr al-Husseini talked with the Art Newspaper reporter about the looting that had taken place in Iraq since the 1990s and which had become severe in 2003.
-He said that the scale of this activity had considerably declined in 2004 and he believes it has continued to diminished since then, saying that now “professional ...(MORE ...)
+He said that the scale of this activity had considerably declined in 2004 and he ...(MORE ...)

 Looted, trafficked, and sold – "Nostoi" gives artifacts a homecoming welcome